kognifai/Galore/SDK-documentation/readme.md

 ![](.%20Images/Dev%20stack%20SDK%20overview.png)

-We use the chocolatey windows package manager (https://chocolatey.org/) to distribute the Meta package.
-The Meta package takes care of installing and configuring various components of the [PoseidonNext](https://github.com/kognifai/PoseidonNext-Framework) and [Galore](https://github.com/kognifai/Galore).
-The following are the Meta package composition:
+We use the chocolatey windows package manager (https://chocolatey.org/) to distribute the meta package.
+The meta package takes care of installing and configuring various components of the [PoseidonNext](https://github.com/kognifai/PoseidonNext-Framework) and [Galore](https://github.com/kognifai/Galore).
+The following are the meta package composition:

 Kognifai global node modules
 -	poseidon-dev-host